 Basic principles

-Our lynx SE-IBM is an assemblage of four components: three spatial layers and an existing individual-based model (Kramer-Schadt et al., 2004, 2007, 2011; Kramer-Schadt, Revilla, & Wiegand, 2005) parameterized with field data and inverse model fitting (Appendix A, Fig. A.1).
+Our lynx SE-IBM is an assemblage of four components: three spatial layers and an existing individual-based model (Kramer-Schadt et al., 2004, 2007, 2011; Kramer-Schadt, Revilla, & Wiegand, 2005) parameterized with field data and inverse model fitting (main text, Fig. 2 and Appendix C).
 The collision probability layer and the habitat type layer are output maps from a collision model and a habitat model (Appendix A).
 The population layer was generated using presence data and estimated number of lynx (Appendix A).

 Emergence